Ports

 If the button is inactive, a device that prohibits deletion is connected to the port.
 Delete this device and return to step 1.

-To delete the device, use the following instructions:
+To delete the device, follow the instructions:

 -